franks42/FigureMarkets-MCP-Server/scratch3.md

 - ❌ Cannot be delegated to validators
 - ❌ Cannot be subject to vesting restrictions
 - ❌ Cannot participate in blockchain governance
-- ❌ Cannot pay Provenance Blockchain network fees
+- ❌ Cannot pay Provenance network fees

 ### Operational Differences by Asset Type